frou/pg2go/README.md

 # Description

-[pg2go] is a basic means for a [PostgreSQL] database to generate [Go] struct definitions that correspond to its tables & views.
+[pg2go] is a basic means for a [PostgreSQL] database to generate [Go] struct definitions that correspond to its tables.

 Here is a shell session demonstrating use: